 Do you pet proof for the holidays?
 Thanksgiving weekend seems to be a popular time to break out the holiday trimmings, not just in terms of munchies, but decorations, too.
 There ARE safe foods for cats and dogs, but dangers abound as well.

-Three year’s ago, we’d recently lost our Magical-Dawg and Seren-Kitty.
-This year, we lost Bravo.
-But with Karma-Kat playing tag constantly with Shadow-Pup, we’ve decided to forgo the tree.
+Four year’s ago, we’d recently lost our Magical-Dawg and Seren-Kitty.
+Last year, we lost Bravo.
+But with Karma-Kat playing tag constantly with Shadow-Pup, we postponed putting up a tree until this year.
 This weekend, I’ll put up the outdoor lighted wreaths, well out of pet-paw reach.
 What about you?

 Holiday homes become pet playgrounds at this time of year.
 Cats delight in un-decking the halls and climbing the tree.
 Dogs eat decorations and baptize the tree.
 The result is a Christmas that’s anything but merry.
 Refer to these tips to keep your pets safe and your holiday happy.

 Dogs and especially puppies chew nearly anything.
 Cats rarely eat plants, but they do claw them and then lick/groom away the residue.
 Beware of holiday floral arrangements that contain pet dangers.
 Lilies can cause kidney failure.
 Holly and live mistletoe cause nausea, vomiting, diarrhea and lethargy if ingested by your pet.
 Poinsettias are NOT deadly but can cause nausea and/or mild vomiting.
 Choose pet-safe plants and set them out of paw-reach.
 Or consider using silk or plastic holiday plants to make an equally showy statement without the poison potential.
 Check out this list of dangerous plants.